-Stress in the orchestra: Mood plays a partDecember 23rd, 2013 in Psychology & Psychiatry /
+Stress in the orchestra: Mood plays a partDecember 23, 2013 in Medicine & Health / Psychology & Psychiatry

 Even professional orchestra musicians suffer from particular stress on the day of the concert and release more cortisol.
 For the first time it has now been possible to demonstrate that, amongst others, the enzyme myeloperoxidase, which is regarded as a risk factor for cardiovascular disease, plays a part in the stress reaction in musicians.
 This effect is however dampened by an emotional factor: this is because a good mood reduces the stress-induced release of myeloperoxidase.

 This is the core result of a current joint study carried out by the Institute for Occupational Medicine at the MedUni Vienna, the MedUni Vienna Biobank (KILM) and the Health and Prevention Centre belonging to the health scheme for the employees of the City of Vienna.
 Here people are hoping for new approaches in stress research.
 Meanwhile, at the New Year's Concert in a few days' time, the good mood and high spirits at the start of 2014 ought to have a stress-relieving effect.

 The stress reactions in 47 musicians and the conductor of the Austrian radio symphony orchestra, the ORF, were examined at the dress rehearsal and on the following day, the day of the premier, at Vienna's Musikverein.
 Saliva and blood samples were taken for the purpose of producing a cortisol profile and to measure the myeloperoxidase, which plays a major role in inflammatory processes – these were taken before and after each performance, as well as during the concert and rehearsal intervals.

 More stress for the director and the first violins